ida-space/automated-election-reporting-de/README.md

 ## Local Setup

-For Linux and Windows users there is also an easy way to setup the code within a virtual environment.
+For Linux and Mac users there is also an easy way to setup the code within a virtual environment.
 It only requires ``` python3.9 ``` to be installed.
 To setup the virtual environment and install all dependencies run:

 ```
 ./run install